oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-clean-demo-data.md

-# Cleaning demo data for Data Studio overview workshop
+# Cleaning demo data for the Data Studio overview workshop

 ## Introduction

 This lab will guide you through the steps to clean demo data.

-## Task 1: Execute script in SQL Worksheet to clean demo data
+## Task 1: Execute the script

 1. Below is the script you need to execute to load demo data.
 Simply copy and paste this code into your SQL Worksheet.